 The key feature that makes it a Ring-Terzanelle is the ending, where the final tercet is identical to the first.
 This means that the middle line of the next-to-last tercet is the last line of the first tercet.

 Because of this cyclic structure, Ring-terzanelles make for interesting narrative poems.
 The repeated lines create a very strict pacing, and recontextualizing each one creates pressure to keep moving forward.
 The repetition in the final verse gives a chance to reflect on how far the poet and reader have come, as the opening lines are now recontextualized by everything that came after them.
-Sometimes this takes on an entirely new meaning, as in Beatrice's Rose, while other times it emphasizes the things that have not changed, as in Beloved I Would Write.
+Sometimes this takes on an entirely new meaning because of how much the context has changed, as in Beatrice's Rose, while other times it emphasizes the things that have not changed, as in Beloved I Would Write.